wp-plugins/picasa-picture-embed/readme.txt

 * Removed a lot of the unused Zend framework.
 * Fixes some random bugs.

+= 1.4 =
+* Added the "unused" parts of the Zend framework back.
+They were being used.

 == Upgrade Notice ==

 = 1.0 =